ZDON-Official/Traffic_Simulation/README.md

 display vehicles, traffic lights, an intersection, and lanes of traffic.
 The vehicles include cars, SUVs, and trucks.

-This was implemented by Zohaib, Rinki, Hannah, and Zach.
+This was implemented by Zohaib and Rinki.
 This is version 1 of the project.

 # Getting Started!